Skip to main content

 Writing Your Essay

 Once you’ve chosen your examples, the key is just to weave them together.
-The key, however, is to make sure that for every example you give, you do three things: (1) Explain the study experience activity in some detail; (2) describe what skills or knowledge you gained; and (3) explain how this has prepared you to become a nurse.
+The trick, however, is to make sure that for every example you give, you do three things: (1) Explain the study experience activity in some detail; (2) describe what skills or knowledge you gained; and (3) explain how this has prepared you to become a nurse.

-• For example, if your overall thesis is that you have the specific knowledge of the human body and practical experience of engaging empathetically with others that you’ll need to be a nurse, you could have two main paragraphs.
+If several of your examples do show similar knowledge/skills, you can group them together.
+For example, if your overall thesis is that you have the specific knowledge of the human body and practical experience of engaging empathetically with others that you’ll need to be a nurse, you could have two main paragraphs.

 • The first could focus on your knowledge of the human body, describing your anatomy course and your experience working in a physical therapist’s office.
+You can explain how this knowledge base will allow you to rapidly develop efficient mastery of everyday procedures that nurses must conduct.

 • The second could focus on your experiences empathetically helping others: you could describe your involvement as a peer mental health counselor and your volunteer work at a local nursing home.
+Then, you could explain how this comfort with comforting and helping others will allow you to be an effective and compassionate nurse.

 If your examples all feel quite disparate, that’s fine.
 Each paragraph can focus on a different skill/area of knowledge–just be sure that all three components (example, detailed description, and explanation of how this will allow you to be a good nurse) are present.
 Then, try to add transitions and tie all your examples together in a strong, specific, personal conclusion.